 Wayland is licensed under the MIT license with some example code under the GPL.

 Wayland is not really duplicating much work.
 Where possible, Wayland reuses existing drivers and infrastructure.
 One of the reasons this project is feasible at all is that Wayland reuses the DRI drivers, the kernel side GEM scheduler and kernel mode setting.
 Wayland doesn't have to compete with other projects for drivers and driver developers, it lives within the X.org, mesa and drm community and benefits from all the hardware enablement and driver development happening there.

 "Whatever you want it to be, honey".
 Wayland doesn't render on behalf of the clients, it expects the clients to use whatever means they prefer to render into a shareable buffer.
-When the client is, it informs the Wayland server of the new contents.
+When the client is done, it informs the Wayland server of the new contents.
 The current test clients use either cairo software rendering, cairo on OpenGL or hardware accelerated OpenGL directly.
 Additionally, media frameworks can share their buffers directly with the server.
 As long as you have a userspace driver library that will let you render into a sharable buffer, you're good to go.

 Mostly, yes.
 User sessions are able to run under Wayland today, via a number of compositors: Weston itself as well as Enlightenment, GNOME Shell, KDE, and a number of others under development.
 With most toolkits having Wayland ports, as well as frameworks such as GStreamer and SDL, it's perfectly possible to run a purely native Wayland session as your desktop.